eleda77/eleda77.github.io/docs/vocab_list.md

 **pessimal** - bad to a maximal extent; worst

+**pettifog** - quibble about petty points; practice legal deception or trickery

 **phantasmagoria** - a sequence of real or imaginary images like that seen in a dream

+**phenophobia** - fear of the sun/sunrise/light

 **philistine** - a person who is hostile or indifferent to culture and the arts, or who has no understanding of them (or adjective in that it describes someone like that)

+**phlogiston** - a substance supposed by 18th-century chemists to exist in all combustible bodies, and to be released in combustion

 **pianism** - artistry or technical skill in playing the piano, or in composing piano music